-a) Check the heater by firing it up with the service button.
-Push it one time and the heater fires up, push it again and the heater stops.
-If the button is pushed twice shortly after each other, the system Fan will run.
+a) Check the heater by firing it up with the reset/service button.
+Push it for 5 seconds and the heater fires up, push it again (2 seconds) and the heater stops.
+If the reset/service button is pushed for 7 seconds ("t" in the display), the system Fan will run.
 Push it again and the heater stops.
 Try to operate the heater wit another room thermostat.

-8 Wiring diagram
+8 Wiring diagrams